 Texas State Scores at Bobcat Ballpark

-In 1985, the then Southwest Texas State University embarked on their inaugural foray into college baseball.
-Since then, the Bobcats have won three conference championships, four conference tournament titles, and made five NCAA Tournament appearances.
+In 1985, the then-Southwest Texas State University embarked on its inaugural foray into college baseball.
+Since then, the Bobcats have won three conference championships, and four conference tournament titles, and made five NCAA Tournament appearances.

-They currently play in Bobcat Ballpark, which was renovated in 2009, which now includes enhanced seating options, a new brick exterior, a new ticket office, and luxury suites.
-The improvements have made the ballpark not only a great venue for the Texas State fans and alumni but have also made Bobcat Ballpark a true home field advantage.
+They currently play in Bobcat Ballpark, which was renovated in 2009, and now includes enhanced seating options, a new brick exterior, a new ticket office, and luxury suites.
+The improvements have made the ballpark not only a great venue for Texas State fans and alumni but also made Bobcat Ballpark a true home-field advantage.

 Food & Beverage 2